 Mice frequently use the same paths, usually along walls, stacked merchandise, etc. Tracks may or may not be visible.
 When they are, you can identify these tracks as greasy smudges or dirt marks along walls and baseboards.
 By examining these routes, you can determine the areas mice frequent.

 Detecting a mouse infestation early is crucial for effective control and prevention of potential health risks and property damage.
 By keeping an eye out for these common signs you can address the infestation properly.
 If you suspect a mouse infestation in your home or business, seek professional assistance at Ohio Pest Control to ensure a safe and mouse-free environment.
+Learn how to get rid of mouse infestations in your home.
 Learn more about our mice control.